mrmins/EmojiRaiting/README.md

 <div id="emoji-div"></div>
 ```

-That's is all you need to render your emojis.
+That's all you need to render your emojis.

 Now, we have to use jQuery to init the the emojirating plugin.